hiroshiban/StereoMEGsample/README.md

 % loading from a separate file run(fullfile(fileparts(mfilename('fullpath')),'sizeparams'));

-% Or you can set parameters directly.
+% Or you can set the parameters directly.
 %sparam.ipd=6.4;
 %sparam.pix_per_cm=57.1429;
 %sparam.vdist=65;